-This blogpost inspired by the Covid-19 pandemic tells the story of how outbreaks of the so-called ‘Russian flu’ from 1889 to 1893 in Britain brought about a personal crisis in the life of Francis Jenkinson, Cambridge University Librarian 1889-1923.
+This pandemic-inspired blogpost tells the story of how, in December 1891, a third outbreak of the so-called ‘Russian flu’ in Britain brought about a personal crisis in the life of Francis Jenkinson, Cambridge University Librarian 1889-1923.

-At the end of 1891 Francis Jenkinson, aged 38, had been working at the Cambridge University Library for just over two years.
-Then in its original location in the Schools building near King’s College, the old library was ‘a chaotic but atmospheric medley of disparate rooms, uneven floors and dark places for which readers could borrow lamps to light their way’ (Whitelock).
-Jenkinson’s prestigious position of University Librarian was the job he had been born to do.
-He had been mentored by a previous holder of the post, Henry Bradshaw, and knew the contents of every book in the library; as well as deeply knowledgeable about early printing, Jenkinson was practical and had a warmth and generosity that made him as popular with his colleagues as he was with scholars and students.
-He had an uncanny, almost symbiotic connection with the library itself.
+Jenkinson’s position as Cambridge University Librarian was the job he had been born to do.
+He had been mentored by a previous holder of the post, Henry Bradshaw, and knew the contents of every book in the library, still in its original location in the Schools building near King’s College.
+The Old Library was ‘a chaotic but atmospheric medley of disparate rooms, uneven floors and dark places for which readers could borrow lamps to light their way’ (Whitelock).
+In this dark place, Jenkinson had a warmth and generosity that made him as popular with his colleagues as he was with scholars and students.
+He also had what seemed an uncanny, almost symbiotic connection with the library itself.
 One friend recalled how ‘he would rise from his bed when his subconscious mind told him there was a window left open, and go down in the small hours to shut it’ (H.F.
 Stewart).
-But during the darkest part of the winter of 1891-92, Francis Jenkinson seriously considered giving it all up.
+But during the darkest part of the winter of 1891-92, Jenkinson seriously considered giving it all up for love.

-He had taken up the role of University Librarian during a time of great personal sadness.
-His wife Marian Sydney Wetton had died aged thirty in January 1888, just six months after they married.
-Marian was one of seven sisters from a musical family who lived in Surrey: her older sister Jennie had married Jenkinson’s friend, the Irish composer Sir Charles Villiers Stanford.
-After Marian’s death, Jennie and her unmarried sisters remained in close contact with Jenkinson, often dropping in at his home on Brookside, near the Fitzwilliam Museum, to play the piano and sing together.
-Early in December 1891, Francis confided in his friend Ida Darwin a momentous piece of news.
-He had fallen in love with Marian’s younger sister Mildred Wetton, a twenty-eight year old governess who worked in London, and they planned to marry.
+When Jenkinson was appointed Cambridge University Librarian two years previously he was delighted, but it was also a time of great personal sadness for him.
+His first wife, Marian Sydney Wetton, had died suddenly aged thirty in January 1888, just six months after they married.
+Marian was one of seven sisters from a musical family who lived in Surrey, and her older sister Jennie was married to Jenkinson’s close friend, the Irish composer Sir Charles Villiers Stanford, who was also the organist at Trinity College.
+After Marian’s death, Jennie Stanford and her unmarried sisters remained in regular contact with Jenkinson, often dropping in at his home on Brookside, near the Fitzwilliam Museum, to play the piano and sing together.
+Francis and Mildred Wetton had become close in their shared grief.

-In early December 1891, love was in the newspaper headlines.
-Prince Albert Victor, who was Queen Victoria’s twenty-seven year old grandson and second in line to the throne, became engaged to Princess Mary of Teck on 3 December 1891.
-The royal family heaved a collective sigh of relief.
-Albert Victor was usually associated with rather more unwelcome publicity, including affairs with chorus girls and his name being linked to the Cleveland Street scandal after a male brothel there was raided by police.
-What Queen Victoria privately described as Albert Victor’s ‘dissipated life’ began when he was an undergraduate at Trinity College, Cambridge in the early 1880s.
-It’s not known what Francis Jenkinson thought of him, but one nameless tutor complained that the college’s royal student ‘hardly knows the meaning of the words to read‘ (Magnus, 178).
-After Albert Victor’s unsuccessful stint in the army and lengthy trips overseas, it was decided that he needed to settle down with a sensible wife, and his distant cousin Princess Mary of Teck fitted the bill perfectly.
-Their marriage date was set for 27 February 1892.
+Twenty-seven-year-old Prince Albert Victor was the eldest child of the Prince and Princess of Wales.
+What Queen Victoria privately described as her grandson’s ‘dissipated life’ began while he was an undergraduate at Trinity College, Cambridge in the early 1880s.
+It’s not known what Francis Jenkinson thought of him, but one nameless tutor complained that the Trinity College’s royal student ‘hardly knows the meaning of the words to read‘ (Magnus, 178).
+No one knew what to do about irrepressible Eddy, the future king.
+After an unsuccessful stint in the army and lengthy trips overseas, it was decided that what the Prince needed was to find a sensible wife and settle down.
+It was decided that his distant cousin, Princess Mary of Teck would fit the bill perfectly, and their marriage date was set for 27 February 1892.

-Ida was worried for Horace and their small children as well as their household staff, as more and more people they knew fell ill.
-But she was aware that, if word about Jenkinson’s engagement got out, it would cause a scandal in Cambridge that would be as shocking as Albert Victor’s rumoured visits to Cleveland Street.
-Under the Marriage Act of 1835 it was still illegal in the United Kingdom and colonies for a man to marry the sister of his deceased wife.
-In his book, Marianne Thornton 1797‒1887: A Domestic Biography (1956) EM Forster wrote about how much unhappiness this law caused, describing it as ‘yet another example of the cruelty and stupidity of the English Law in matters of sex’ (see my article here).
-Throughout the Victorian period the issue was hotly debated every year in parliament, but Anglican bishops in the Lords helped to ensure that the prohibition remained until the Deceased Wife’s Sister’s Marriage Act of 1907.
+During December 1891 Ida Darwin was worried about the influenza infecting her husband Horace, so often poorly with mysterious illnesses, and their small children as well as their household staff, who one by one were falling ill.
+She also knew that, if word about Jenkinson’s engagement got out, it would cause a scandal in Cambridge that would be almost as shocking as Albert Victor’s rumoured visits to Cleveland Street.
+Under the Marriage Act of 1835, it was still illegal in the United Kingdom and colonies for a man to marry the sister of his deceased wife.
+In his book, Marianne Thornton 1797‒1887: A Domestic Biography (1956) E.M.
+Forster wrote about how much unhappiness this law caused, describing it as ‘yet another example of the cruelty and stupidity of the English Law in matters of sex’ (see my article here).
+Throughout the Victorian period the issue continued to be hotly debated every year in parliament, but Anglican bishops in the Lords helped to ensure that the prohibition remained until the Deceased Wife’s Sister’s Marriage Act of 1907.

-If the law did not change, Francis and Mildred would have to go abroad to marry and would be ostracized if they ever returned to England; any children they might have would be considered illegitimate in the eyes of most Anglicans.
-Ida was afraid that if others heard of his engagement, Jenkinson might lose his job as University Librarian.
+In 1891 Ida knew that, despite Francis and Mildred’s hopes, the law was unlikely to change imminently.
+The Jenkinsons would have to go abroad to marry, and would be ostracized if they ever returned to England, and any children they might have would be considered illegitimate in the eyes of the law.
+Also, Ida feared that if others heard rumours of the engagement Jenkinson would lose his job as University Librarian.
 The situation would have to be managed in the most inconspicuous way possible.
-Ida needed to stay at home to care for her household, and so was not able to go to visit Francis as much as she would have liked.
-So she did the next best thing: she wrote to him, hoping that she could change his mind.
+Ida needed to stay at home to care for her household, and so was not able to go to Brookside to see Francis in person, and persuade him to rethink his engagement.
+So she did the only thing she could; she wrote to him, hoping that she could change his mind.

-All through December and into January, letters flew back and forth between Brookside and the Orchard.
+All through December and into January, letters flew back and forth, sometimes several times a day, between Brookside and the Orchard.
 The normally mild-mannered, bookish Jenkinson raged against the Anglican Church and its bishops, while Ida remained calm and sympathetic, soothing him like a feverish child.
-The only other people who knew about the crisis were two family members who could be trusted to be discreet: his sister Nelly Jenkinson, and his distant cousin Daisy Stewart.
-Daisy had grown up in Edinburgh but now lived in Grantchester, where she worked as a music tutor.
-She had been in love with Francis for years, but accepted that he saw her only as a friend.
+The only other people who knew about the crisis were two family members who could be trusted to be discreet: his sister Nelly Jenkinson, and his distant cousin Daisy Stewart who lived in Grantchester.
+Daisy had grown up in Edinburgh, but now worked as a music tutor in Cambridge.
+She had been in love with Francis for years, but accepted that he saw her only as a good friend.
 She hated to see him so unhappy.